InfluxGraph/influxgraph/README.rst

 * Expose native InfluxDB line protocol ingested data via the Graphite API
 * Clean, readable code with complete documentation for public endpoints
 * Complete code coverage with both unit and integration testing.
 Code has `>90%` test coverage and is integration tested against a real InfluxDB service
+* Good performance at large scale.
+InfluxGraph is used in production with good performance on InfluxDB nodes with cardinality exceeding 5M and a write rate of over 5M metrics/minute or 66K/second.

-The two three points provide both
+The first three goals provide both

 - A backwards compatible migration path for existing Graphite installations to use InfluxDB as a drop-in storage back-end replacement with no API client side changes required, meaning existing Grafana or other dashboards continue to work as-is.
 - A way for native InfluxDB collection agents to expose their data via the *Graphite API* which allows the use of any Graphite API talking tool, the plethora of Graphite API functions, custom functions, functions across series, multi-series plotting and functions via Graphite glob expressions et al.

-As of this time of writing, no alternatives exist with similar functionality and compatibility.
+As of this time of writing, no alternatives exist with similar functionality, performance and compatibility.

 Non-Goals
 ==========